Comparing SBA 504 vs 7(a) Loans: What’s Best for Your Business?

 Key Differences

 Interest rates for both loans are different as well with SBA 7(a) loans offering predominantly variable fixed rates options and SBA 504 loans offering exclusively fixed rates.
 Furthermore, a 504 loan’s interest rate does not require any outside collateral and fees are lower compared to a 7(a).
 You can ask for your 7(a) loan to be adjusted and tied to the prime rate you agreed on with your lender and collateral is required.
 SBA 504 loans are amortized over 20 years and SBA 7(a) loans are amortized over 25 years.
 Additionally, the typical loan structure for both is also different.
-SBA 504 loans require 10% down and 50% or more from a bank loan, whereas a SBA 7(a) requires at least 10% down (often more) and 90% or less from a bank loan. [table id=6 /]
+SBA 504 loans require 10% down and 50% or more from a bank loan, whereas SBA 7(a) requires at least 10% down (often more) and 90% or less from a bank loan. [table id=6 /]

-Which One Should You Choose?
+SBA 504 Loan vs 7a: Which One Should You Choose?

 Call AVANA Capital and they will help you decide which SBA product is right for your business.
-AVANA Capital specializes in guiding borrowers through every step of the small business loan process to make sure you understand exactly what you are receiving.
+AVANA Capital specializes in guiding borrowers through every step of the small business loan process to make sure they understand exactly what you are receiving.
 AVANA Capital’s team of industry professionals will make sure you are thoroughly educated before you make any major decision regarding an SBA 504 loan.
-We can deliver your pre-approval within 24-hours with closing in as little as 45-60 days.
-In addition to quick approvals, we have very competitive rates and we allow your loan to be paid off over a period of 20 to 30 years.
-AVANA Capital has an easy-to-use loan builder form that allows you to send your application over to us in less than 10 minutes.
-We look forward to hearing from you and we cannot wait to customize a loan to fit your business’s unique goals.
+We can deliver your pre-approval within 24 hours with closing in as little as 45-60 days.

 AVANA Capital’s team of industry professionals makes sure you are thoroughly educated before you make any major decision regarding an SBA 504 loan.
-We can deliver your pre-approval within 24-hours with closing in as little as 45-60 days.
-In addition to quick approvals, we provide you with competitive rates, which allows your loan to be paid off over a period of 20 to 30 years.
+We can deliver your pre-approval within 24 hours with closing in as little as 45-60 days.
+In addition to quick approvals, we provide you with competitive rates, which allow your loan to be paid off over a period of 20 to 30 years.
 AVANA Capital has an easy-to-use loan builder form that allows you to send your application over to us in less than 10 minutes.
 We look forward to hearing from you and we cannot wait to customize a loan to fit your business’s unique goals.
 For more information about SBA 504 vs 7(a) please contact AVANA Capital today.